7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-AD-Administration.md

 # Azure AD Administration

+[Azure Active Directory (Azure AD)](https://learn.microsoft.com/en-us/azure/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
 AD and AD Cloud are just local and remote variants of AD, both are in use today and connectable with Hyrid Cloud.
 See [[Active-Directory-Defined]] for on-premise AD definitions and descriptions.

-Identity and Access management service
+It is the principle Identity and Access management service.
 Authorize and authenicate to multiple sources:
-- On-Premise AD -
+- On-Premise AD, Internal resources and apps located on your corporate network
 - Web-Application - IpD - google login
-- Office 365  or Azure Microsoft
+- External resources like Microsoft 365, the Azure portal, and SaaS applications.
+- Cloud apps developed for your organization.

 Internal Resources | External  Resources
 --- | ---